Mom Speaks Out After Infant Suffers Brain Damage From Falling Off Bed: 'He's Not the Same'

 “I really give all the glory to God for everything that Colton does now and will continue to do.”

-Although Colton survived the injury, Ferguson says he suffered severe damage to his brain, the lasting effects clear.
+Although Colton survived the injury, Ferguson says the little boy suffered severe damage to his brain, and hasn’t been the same since.

 “He’s very different.
-He’s not the same Colton that he was before.
+He’s now the same Colton that he was before.
 Even right before his accident he was constantly babbling at us, not he doesn’t talk,” she tells PEOPLE.
 “He doesn’t babble anymore.
 He’s irritable all the time.
 He’s very stiff.
 I could be holding him, and I miss him so much.”

 As a result of the incident, Colton developed severe epilepsy and takes seizure medications, Ferguson says, adding that the baby also uses a feeding tube.
 She says doctors expect Colton to have cerebral palsy when he is older and he’ll have trouble walking and talking.